 In the report, use the net price in the conventional base-case and sensitivity analyses.
-Use the list price when calculating the percent discount needed to reach each HBPB.
-Provide BIM inputs separately for the list and net price, as well as the three thresholds.
+Use the WAC or ASP when calculating the percent discount needed to reach each HBPB.
+Provide BIM inputs separately for the WAC or ASP and net price, as well as the three thresholds.

-For branded treatments that require provider administration, estimate the acquisition price by retrieving the price from the ASP drug pricing file.
-This price is inclusive of the ASP and the associated mark-up.
+For branded treatments that require provider administration, and a price is known, estimate the acquisition price by retrieving the price from the ASP drug pricing file.
+This price is inclusive of the

+ASP and the associated mark-up.
 When modeling the price, remove the mark-up (typically calculated as the ASP+6%) and program the mark-up in a separate input.
 Then the model will track a drug price that is reflective of the ASP in one input and a separate input that is reflective of the mark-up.
 The two inputs when summed, equate to the value found in the ASP Drug Pricing File.
 The ASP is used as the acquisition cost throughout all analyses and throughout the report and a separate net price is not identified for treatments that require provider administration.
-The treatment prices used throughout the report (e.g., unit cost, annual cost, lifetime treatment costs in the results, undiscounted treatment costs used in BIM, price on which percent discounts to reach HBPBs are needed) should not be inclusive of the mark-up.
-A footnote should be added to tables and clarifying text should be added to the report to clearly detail that the total costs include the mark-up but when the treatment cost is presented it is specific to the acquisition cost.
+The intervention acquisition costs used throughout the report (e.g., unit cost, annual cost, lifetime intervention acquisition costs in the results, undiscounted intervention acquisition costs used in BIM, price on which percent discounts to reach HBPBs are needed) should not be inclusive of the mark-up.
+A footnote should be added to tables and clarifying text should be added to the report to clearly detail that the total costs include the mark-up but when the intervention acquisition cost is presented it is specific to the acquisition cost.